alelodato/Pictures-and-Places/README.md

 - - -

 ## CREDITS

+I want to credit and say thank you to the Code Institute tutoring team for helping through the realization of this project anytime i found some issues with my code.
+All the tutors have been keen on helping and their help was useful to complete this project.

 All the icons used for the toggle menu,the reasons section,the footer and the website favicon,were taken from the [Font Awesome](https://fontawesome.com/) website;

 The font used in the website,"Bebas Neue" and "Urbanist",were taken from [Google Font](https://fonts.google.com/);